Ethics: How do I complete the ethics questionnaire for a BOF or IOF application?

 What is requested?

 If you checked box 1, know that not all potential for misuse of the research results triggers the obligation to request an ethical approval.
 However, the journal in which you want to publish the results of your research might ask you to submit an ethical approval.
-For this reason, it might be advisable to request an ethical approval anyway before the start of the project from the relevant ethics committee at Ghent University.
+For this reason, it might be advisable to request an ethical approval anyway before the start of the project from the relevant ethics committee within your institution.

 In order to prevent benefiting from human rights violations, collaborations with external partners are subject to a human rights impact assessment.
 If it looks like the activity, partner, sector or region is tied to serious or systematic human rights violations, you must check box 2 and submit the intended collaboration to the Committee on Human Rights Policy and Dual-Use Research.
 Please describe the collaboration you have in mind and what evidence there is of possible human rights violations.